Find Your Next Great Read

 Or any novel by Jane Austen, for that matter…) I love the wonderfully drawn female characters in Jane Austen novels.
 Despite a restrictive patriarchal culture, Austen’s women are strong, independent, brave, resolute.
 They are also imperfect, willing to learn and grow.
 In Pride and Prejudice, Elizabeth Bennet is funny, smart, and bold.
 Her exchanges with the proud Mr. Darcy are deliciously sarcastic and yet perceptive.
 Despite her love for her family, she did not give up her individuality to do her parents’ wishes.
 Refusing to get married unless for love in the 1800s required a lot of courage and independence.
 Again, another female character from whom I draw inspiration!
 Here’s a suggestion, one that I found very satisfying, borrow an audiobook and listen to Austen’s novels.
 I particularly recommend this if you find Austen’s writing inaccessible, due to the fact her novels were written over 200 years ago.

-The Absolute True Diary of a Part Time Indian
+Alex Recommends The Absolute True Diary of a Part-Time Indian

 By Sherman Alexie